zach-hensel/lasers-and-brightfield/readme.md

 # Description

-This describes a small hack of the [Micromanager Arduino Device Adapter](https://valelab4.ucsf.edu/svn/micromanager2/trunk/DeviceAdapters/Arduino/), which can trigger 5 lasers and 1 neopixel LED ring.
+This describes a small hack of the [Micromanager Arduino Device Adapter](https://valelab4.ucsf.edu/svn/micromanager2/trunk/DeviceAdapters/Arduino/), which can trigger 5 lasers (Oxxius LaserBoxx LBX and LBC models) and 1 neopixel LED ring.
+The motivation for doing this was a low-effort way to add brightfield illumination to a microscope setup that already had 5  lasers triggered using the Arduino device adapter in micromanager without learning how to modify device adapters.
+With a phase objective, it is possible to achieve [condenser free phase contrast](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4277858/) using an LED ring, as well as other contrast methods.

+All 3d printed components were fabricated by [MiniLab3d](https://minilab3d.pt) via 3dhubs and STL files are in 1-mm units.

 ## Software

 * The Arduino sketch was modified so that commands to trigger the 6th laser instead turn on each pixel in an Adafruit neopixel LED ring.
-The LED brightness is hardco
+The LED brightness is hardcoded into the Arduino sketch in a #define command; a future update will use the "Set Analogue output" command to instead set the LED intensity since this implementation is not using the analogue output (DAC) device.

 ## Control box hardware

 * Arduino Uno Rev3 powered by USB (From Elegoo starter kit)
-* Arduino Proto Shield V5 with headers removed (from Elegoo starter kit)
+* Arduino Proto Shield V5 with some headers removed (from Elegoo starter kit; plastic headers removed with pliers and then pins removed by desoldering)
 * 5x female db9 connectors
 	* Arduino outputs 8--12 wired to pin 5 (Laser Enable)
 	* Arduino ground wired to pin 9 (Digital Ground)